DamonOverboe/blog/_posts/2014-08-31-ansibleWindows-installers.md

+---
-Title: Ansible & Windows - Running a basic installer
+title: "Ansible & Windows - Running a basic installer"
-Date: 2014-08-31
+date: 2014-08-31
 Tags: devops, ci, continuous-delivery, ansible, windows

 *In this post, I share my settings, playbooks and commands used to run